bmiller-net/Slingbox.Capture/README.md

 ### Setup
 1. Open the project in Visual Studio.
-1. Edit `app.config` within Slingbox.Capture.
+1. Edit `appsettings.json` within Slingbox.API.
-1. Under `appSettings`:
+1. Under the `Slingbox` key:
-    1. Insert the IP address of your Slingbox in the value for key `Slingbox_IPAddress`.
+    1. Insert the IP address of your Slingbox in the value for key `IPAddress`.
-    1. Insert the admin password acquired above in the value for key `Slingbox_AdminPassword`.
+    1. Insert the admin password acquired above in the value for key `AdminPassword`.
-1. Build and begin debugging Slingbox.Capture.
-A console window should open and will read `Starting web server...
+1. Build and begin debugging Slingbox.API. ~~A console window should open and will read `Starting web server...
 FINISHED.
-Press any key to quit.` when ready.
+Press any key to quit.` when ready.~~ The output is now in the Debug window.
 1. Open VLC.
 1. In the Media menu, click "Open Network Stream".
 1. Copy the following URL into the box: `http://localhost:9090/api/stream/slingbox`.
-1. If everything worked, you should see some activity (see below) in the console window and the output of your cable box should appear in VLC.
+1. If everything worked, you should see some activity (see below) in the ~~console window~~ Debug window and the output of your cable box should appear in VLC.
 <pre>
 Starting web server...
 FINISHED.
 Press any key to quit.
 Issuing forceOkStatus request...
 COMPLETE